citp/privacy-policy-historical/d/de/des/desperateseller.co.uk.md

 The law on cookies changed in May 2011.
 Under the revised regulations, the requirement is not just to provide clear information about the cookies but also to obtain consent from users or subscribers to store a cookie on their device.
 It has been designed to protect online privacy by making consumers aware of how personal information about them is collected by websites, and enabling them to choose whether or not they want it to happen.
 Please read on for more information.

 6.1 What is a cookie?
-A cookie is a small piece of data that is sent from our web server to your browser, which is saved on the hard drive of your computer, smartphone or other device (“your device”).
+A cookie is a small piece of data that is sent from our web server to your browser, which is saved on the hard drive of your computer, smartphone or other device ("your device").

 A cookie cannot:
-• read data off your hard disk or read cookie files created by other sites;
+* read data off your hard disk or read cookie files created by other sites;
-• damage your system;
+* damage your system;
-• run programmes on your computer; or
+* run programmes on your computer; or
-• deliver viruses.
+* deliver viruses.

 You can change your browser settings to refuse cookies or alert you when a cookie is being sent at any time.
 If you do choose not to accept cookies, some features of the Site may not work as intended (e.g. services accessed while logged in, customised areas of the Site).
-We do not use cookies to identify you personally, except when you opt to use the ‘Remember me’ facility when logging in.
+We do not use cookies to identify you personally, except when you opt to use the 'Remember me' facility when logging in.

 There are two broad classes of cookie: session and permanent.